sebasbaumh/postgis-java-ng/README.md

 [![Maintainability Rating](https://sonarcloud.io/api/project_badges/measure?project=sebasbaumh_postgis-java-ng&metric=sqale_rating)](https://sonarcloud.io/dashboard?id=sebasbaumh_postgis-java-ng)

 This project contains Java bindings for using [PostGIS](https://postgis.net/) geometries coming from a [PostgreSQL](https://www.postgresql.org/) database.
-It is originally based on [postgis-java](https://github.com/postgis/postgis-java) and I want to thank its authors here for their work.
+*It is originally based on [postgis-java](https://github.com/postgis/postgis-java) and I want to thank its authors for their work.*

 **Project goals and improvements:**
 * Support for geometries containing arcs like `CIRCULARSTRING` or `CURVEPOLYGON`